decoy31/ImpressionCards/README.md

 ##Choices and Reasons

 ###AngularJS
 I chose to go with [AngularJs](http://angularjs.org/) for both its power and simplity.
-I like the AMD approach, where code is split up into modules and the templating system is really useful when aggregating data.
+I like the AMD approach AngularJS took, where code is split up into modules.
+Also, AngularJS' templating system is really useful when aggregating data.
 I have used a somewhat similar designed toolkit called [Dojo](http://dojotoolkit.org/), but AngularJS makes more sense to me.

 ###Bootstrap
 One of the requirements for this project was to layout the cards in a grid pattern.
 The pattern also had to be a